Harry Styles Zinged Zayn On SNL, Showing There May Be Some One Direction Bad Blood

 He took another pause before turning back to the piano keys, and dashed the hopes of untold masses of Directioners once more by reiterating, “They’re not.”

-Teasing the crowd with one last Cheshire cat grin, Styles continued.
-“I love those guys.
+Teasing the crowd with one last Cheshire Cat grin, Styles continued, “I love those guys.
 They’re my brothers.
 Niall, Liam, Louis...and, uh...Ringo.

 “Yeah, that’s it,” he said, looking faux-confused for maximum effect, before nodding to One Direction’s X-Factor origins: “I’m just so grateful Simon Cowell grew us in those test tubes.”